Designers may generate plans by hand or computer to convey ideas.

 Schedule

-Consider the time from contacting your designer to finishing your landscape project.
-Allow several weeks for each design phase if you can accommodate the designer’s schedule.
-Once the plan completed, it will take additional time to generate an estimate, finalize the scope of the project, and sign a contract.
+Allow for a realistic amount of time from when you contact your designer to when you want to finish your landscape project.
+It can take several weeks for each design phase even when you can accommodate the designer’s schedule and get back to them quickly if they have questions.
+Once the plan is completed, it will take additional time to generate an estimate, finalize the scope of the project, and sign a contract.
 Only then can a landscape contractor schedule your project and begin sourcing the materials.
 It is not unusual to take six months or more from beginning of design to installation.

 What happens next?